Boarding

 The social side of boarding offers opportunities to unwind and enjoy time with friends, after lessons and at weekends.
 There are many spaces to socialise, both in and out of boarding houses, including a bar for older pupils and a popular café in the centre of the school.

-Weekend social activities include house dinners, concerts by school bands, theatrical performances and popular events such as the annual A3 Festival and A2 Charities Weekend.
+Weekend social activities include house dinners, concerts by school bands, theatrical performances and popular events such as the annual A3 Festival and the annual Charities Fair.

 Weekends are busy with a wide range of extra-curricular activities on offer, such as mixing in the school’s DJ booth, taking part in BRY.RADIO or enjoying the extensive creative arts on offer.
 Sports activities include matches and house sport, rowing or canoeing on the River Stour, horse riding in the school’s equestrian facilities and skateboarding in the skatepark.